ptr1337/arm-img-builder-docker/README.md

 [pttrr/arm-img-builder](https://hub.docker.com/repository/docker/pttrr/arm-img-builder)

 We will provide two different tags:
-> cross --> for crosscompiling on amd64
+> cross --> for cross compiling on amd64 and arm64
 > native --> for native compiling on arm64

 ## Installing docker and docker-compose